 - And more

-And most importantly, companies need to focus on existing customers.
+Companies also need to focus on existing customers.

 “Which many companies don’t do,” Kristin said.
 “I can’t tell you how many engagements I go into and ask about churn because CEOs tell me ‘I’m bringing in all these new clients, but we are just not growing at the pace that we want to.’ “